perseusrealdeal/PerseusDarkMode/README.md

 Using this solution allows you design the code of your app applying the Apple's Dark Mode for your early Apple devices with no need make any changes then.

+This package consists of two libraries.
+Main is Perseus Dark Mode and satellite one is Adapted System UI.

 Solution key statements
 -----------------------